A slightly panicked netball parent approached us one weekend.

-In your state, it might look something like this:
+In your state/region, the defined pathway through your governing state netball body might look something like this:

 Domestic netball –> Rep netball –> Zone/talent academies –> State schoolgirls/boys teams –> State 17/U or 19/U teams –> State League –> Australian Netball League –> Suncorp Super Netball –> National team

 Now for this parent, it was all news to her.
 And as no one had ever mentioned it to her previously, there seemed to be a fear that her daughter – at 16 years old – might already have missed the boat when it comes to furthering her netball.